top of page

 Seek out topics that are "safe", ones that won't trigger either of you.
 When things go off track, imagine you are viewing the entire scene from a balcony above.
 (This is a great tactic to maintain a stronger and calmer stance).

 Remember no-one can "push your buttons" unless you give them permission to.
-Your attitude and mood is your own responsibility.
+Your attitude and mood is always your own choice.

 When you feel yourself getting triggered it may be helpful to find a grounding technique that suits you.
 Note: Grounding yourself and managing big feelings gets easier with practice!

-My favourite quick calming techniques include focussing on taking ten slow, deep, soothing belly breaths, untensing my body, one muscle at a time, or attempting to wiggle each toe in turn.
+My favourite quick calming techniques include focusing on taking five slow, deliberate, deep, soothing belly breaths, un-tensing my body, one muscle at a time, or attempting to wiggle each toe in turn.
 Drinking a cool drink, running cold water over your hands for 20 seconds or taking 5 minutes to wander outside are super effective too.

 Tune in to your 'self-talk' and use a kind and encouraging voice to yourself.
 Remember, this conflict may not actually be about you personally.
-Your job is to maintain your own sense of calm and be as respectful as you can be (towards your family member and yourself).
+Your job is to maintain your own equilibrium and be as respectful as you can be (towards your family member and yourself).

-With regards to family relationships, consider the following question: What need do I have that's not being fulfilled?
+With regards to family relationships, consider the following question: Which of my needs are not being fulfilled in this relationship?

-Explore where else you could obtain aspects of the support/encouragement/guidance or connection that you seek.
+Explore where else you could obtain aspects of the support, encouragement, guidance or connection that you seek.
 There may be someone else in your world who could be an additional "mother-like" figure or "sister-like" friend or "father-like" supporter.
-Perhaps your own expectations of people may be holding you back?
+Perhaps your own expectations of specific people may be holding you back?

 Finally, don't forget, everyone experiences family conflict at times in their life.
-Managing your triggers, seeking greater understanding of the other person and knowing how to effectively soothe and comfort your own emotions are EXTREMELY USEFUL starting points.
+Managing your triggers, seeking greater understanding, knowing how to effectively soothe and comfort your emotions, and identifying your specific connection needs are EXTREMELY USEFUL starting points.

 Have some questions?
 Would you like to learn more about therapy, family relationships or communication?
 Contact Counselling with Carolyn here or comment below and follow me on Facebook or Instagram - @counsellingbycarolyn